ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ### Deploy a frontend application

-1. To deploy a new Coligo application, you need to run the below command by provide a service name "frontend" and the pre-built container image as a parameter to `--image` flag.
+1. To deploy a new Coligo application, you need to run the below command by providing a service name "frontend" and the pre-built container image as a parameter to `--image` flag.
    ```sh
    ibmcloud coligo application create --name frontend \
    --image ibmcom/coligo-frontend
    ```
    {:pre}
-   Notice that there are only two parameters to the command; the name we want to give to this new application ("frontend"), and the container image that has its running code ("ibmcom/colig-frontend").
+   Notice that there are only two parameters to the command; the name you want to give to this new application ("frontend"), and the container image that has its running code ("ibmcom/coligo-frontend").
 No other options are needed - Coligo will handle everything else for you.
 2. Copy the URL from the output above and open it in a browser to see an output as similar to this
    ```
    Hello World!! from the frontend.